Are you looking to add a few new chicken breeds to your flock? If so, you might want to choose breeds based on egg color.

 If you want more information on any of these breeds, I’ve found 2 great resources.

 The Livestock Conservancy is great for researching heritage breeds and breeds that may be on the decline.

 The Happy Chicken Coop is a great resource for learning more about the history of each chicken breed as well as in-depth knowledge about the temperament and health issues of various breeds.

 Choosing a variety of breeds is a good plan for your backyard flock.
-By choosing a mix of breeds, you can have a colorful egg basket and an interesting flock.
+By choosing a mix of breeds, you can have fresh eggs with a variety of colors and chickens with different personalities.

 I would love it if you would pin this for later: